- RURAL DEVELOPMENT

 - Labour-market-oriented education and Training

-- Sustainable land Management.
+- Sustainable land Management, agriculture and food supply

 Other fields of activity for GIZ in Ethiopia are urban governance and decentralisation, quality infrastructure, renewable energies and conflict management together with the Civil Peace Service (CPS).
-GIZ is also involved in two development partnerships with the private sector.
+GIZ is also involved in development partnerships with the private sector.

 GIZ’s main commissioning party for activities in Ethiopia is BMZ.
 However, we also implement projects and programmes on behalf of other German ministries, for instance at present for the Federal Ministry of Food and Agriculture.
 International donors, such as the European Union, Canada, Ireland, Norway and the Bill & Melinda Gates Foundation are making financial contributions to current programmes.